yorickvanb/alaspoorcomedy-blog/content/about/index.md

 # About me

-I am Yorick and I am a passionate actor, writer, and theatre maker.
+I am an actor, improv comedian and sketch writer.

-I love stories and silly things.
-That's why I make comedy.
+I believe in the power of trust, collaboration, and humour to bring people together.

+That is why I love to make comedy with other people.